Distribution (differential geometry): Integrability and singular foliations

 Similarly to the regular case, an integrable singular distribution defines a singular foliation, which intuitively consists in a partition of $M$ into submanifolds (the maximal integral manifolds of $\Delta$) of different dimensions.

 The definition of singular foliation can be made precise in several equivalent ways.
-Actually, in the literature there is a plethora of variations, reformulations and generalisations of the Stefan-Sussman theorem, using different notion of singuar foliations according to which applications one has in mind, e.g. Poisson geometry or non-commutative geometry.
+Actually, in the literature there is a plethora of variations, reformulations and generalisations of the Stefan-Sussman theorem, using different notion of singular foliations according to which applications one has in mind, e.g. Poisson geometry or non-commutative geometry.